Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 BeepWhenHook= **Beep should occur if dll is hooked by executable when turned on (1)**

-FFBMode= **This will raise strength of lower forces, potentially could cause oscillation to occur on certain games.
+PowerMode= **This will raise strength of lower forces, potentially could cause oscillation to occur on certain games.
 Set 1 to turn on**

 AlternativeFFB= **This is for certain wheels where roll effect does not work correctly normally (such as PWM2M2 or Thrustmaster 300rs etc).
 Set 1 to turn on **